 A short introduction to her life, a visit to the suite, some of the story about the tragic day when she passed.
-And followed by afternoon tea in the lobby bar.
-This has been a major attraction for many Chinese visitors to Chiang Mai.
+And she was followed by afternoon tea in the lobby bar.
+This has been a significant attraction for many Chinese visitors to Chiang Mai.

-My local guides in Taiwan used to say that Taiwan would smuggle tapes of recordings with Theresa Deng to the mainland as a kind of propaganda for a more free and fair life.
-In China I often heard the expression saying something about her popularity:
+Another story comes from my local guides in Taiwan.
+They used to say that Taiwan would smuggle tapes of recordings with Theresa Deng to the mainland as a kind of propaganda for a more accessible and fair life.
+As a matter of fact, in China, I often heard the expression below saying something about her popularity:

 Deng Xiapoing rules in the day and Theresa Deng rules in the night.邓小平执政于白天，邓丽君掌权于夜晚。

-When she passed away she even earned state honours for her funeral in Taiwan.
-Normally reserved for presidents and high statesmen.
+When she passed away, she even earned state honours for her funeral in Taiwan.
+State honours would usually be reserved for presidents and high politicians.

-It is hard to say if the Theresa Teng theme will return, but before all the Chinese tourism closed down you could see the sign at other places in Chiang Mai like in Mae Hia about a Theresa Deng experience.
+It is hard to say if the Theresa Teng theme will return.
+But before all the Chinese tourism closed down, you could see the sign at other places in Chiang Mai.
+The signpost in Mae Hia about the Theresa Deng experience is still there.

-The Tian Mi Mi mega-hit is as some commentary concluded on YouTube a song with a rhythm that transcends all cultures in Asia.
-This song was translated into many languages including Thai.
-Therese Deng referred to as Asia’s Eternal Queen of pop, extremely popular in the 1970 and 1980s.
+Anyhow, the Tian Mi Mi mega-hit is, as some commentary concluded on YouTube, a song with a rhythm that transcends all cultures in Asia.
+This song was translated into many languages, including the Thai language.
+Therese Deng referred to as Asia’s Eternal Queen of pop, trendy in the 1970 and 1980s.

 She was 42 years old when she passed away on her vacation in Chiang Mai on May the 8th, 1995.